esl/MongooseIM/doc/modules/mod_pubsub.md

 Node configuration still uses the default configuration defined by the node plugin, and overrides any items by the value defined in this configurable list.
 * `item_publisher` (boolean, default: `false`): When enabled, a JID of the publisher will be saved in the item metadata.
  This effectively makes them an owner of this item.

+#### Note about RDBMS backend

+Current RDBMS backend replaces `pubsub_state` Mnesia table with RDBMS equivalents.
+Due to a fact that some data is still maintained in Mnesia, there is a certain risk of data becoming inconsistent.
+The schema used by this backend may change until it reaches stable status.

 ### Example Configuration